Pan6ora/ab-plugin-Template/README.md

-# Plugin name

-[One line description]

-[Multiline description]

-# Activity Browser
+# Activity Browser plugin : Template

+An empty plugin to start from

+This repos build an empty Activity Browser template available through conda.
+It is meant to be the starting point for creating new plugins.

+## Activity Browser

 [The activity browser](https://github.com/LCA-ActivityBrowser/activity-browser) is an open source software for Life Cycle Assessment (LCA) that builds on top of the [Brightway2](https://brightway.dev) LCA framework.

-I have been working lastly on a plugin system to add functionnalities to it on-the-fly (see the [fork](https://github.com/Pan6ora/activity-browser) on github).

-This repository is a basic plugin that does nothing but can serve as an example to create new ones.
+The plugin system is currently not available on the main Activity Browser version.
+See [Quickstart](#QuickStart) for how to get it.

 # QuickStart

-This section will let you get the modified version of Activity Browser and add the template plugin that works as a demo.
+This section will let you get the modified version of Activity Browser and add the template plugin.

 ## Get Activity Browser with plugins